mehdimo/short_video_pipeline/README.md

 ## Features

 - **Typing animation** — code sections reveal character-by-character with a blinking cursor, mimicking live coding
+  - **Syntax highlighting** — Python keywords, strings, numbers, and comments are each rendered in distinct colours
 - **Manim animations** — concept sections use GPT-4o to generate and render Manim scenes that visually explain the narration
-- **Syntax highlighting** — Python keywords, strings, numbers, and comments are each rendered in distinct colours
 - **TTS voice-over** — OpenAI TTS (`alloy` voice) reads each section's narration; audio and animations are composed into a single track
-- **MD5 caching** — generated TTS audio and Manim mp4s are cached on disk; re-runs skip the API and render steps
-- **YouTube Shorts format** — 1080×1920 portrait, 24 fps, under 60 seconds
+- **Vertical Shorts format** — 1080×1920 portrait, under 60 seconds, suitable for YouTube, TikTok, and Instagram.

 ---